Azure/bicep-types-az/generated/dataprotection/microsoft.dataprotection/2022-02-01-preview/types.md

 * **protectionErrorDetails**: [UserFacingError](#userfacingerror) (ReadOnly): Error object used by layers that have access to localized content, and propagate that to user
 * **protectionStatus**: [ProtectionStatusDetails](#protectionstatusdetails) (ReadOnly): Protection status details
 * **provisioningState**: string (ReadOnly): Specifies the provisioning state of the resource i.e. provisioning/updating/Succeeded/Failed
-* **validationType**: 'DeepValidation' | 'ShallowValidation': Specifies the type of validation.
+* **validationType**: 'DeepValidation' | 'ShallowValidation' | string: Specifies the type of validation.
 In case of DeepValidation, all validations from /validateForBackup API will run again.

 ## AuthCredentials
 * **Discriminator**: objectType